 Finding the real moments and developing an authentic story

 You could say that once a person has mastered a camera and the required settings to capture the "shot list" moments at your wedding, that wedding photography is actually an easy job.
 The wedding photographer is focused on getting the shots that they believe tell the story of your day, following a timeline and using voice commands to make sure they captured it all and re created any missed moments.
 I think that once you start going down that route as a photographer you just become a mechanic working the camera.
 Wedding photographs become uninspiring and weddings become banal because you believe you have seen it all before.
 I know this after shooting 50+ weddings in my first year as a second shooter beginning my journey into wedding photography.
 I worked for a very large and successful wedding photography business in Southern California.
-This studio gave its photographers rules to follow, shots that needed to be got, and "moments" that should be encouraged in order to create realness.
-You was not encouraged to be unique, that was considered dangerous and going off the mark for the studio style that had been developed.
+This studio gave its photographers rules to follow, shots that needed to be taken, and "moments" that should be encouraged to happen, in order to create "realness".
+You was not encouraged to be unique, that was considered dangerous and going off the mark for the studio style that had been developed over the years (fair enough I get that).
 You had a the shots that needed to be captured and that was it.
 Weddings did become boring, I was told to capture the same moments at each wedding I photographed, and even told which settings I should use.
 It really sucked the fun out of photography and I was a bit lost to be honest.
 I had learnt a lot as a beginner working for this large studio and I'm forever grateful to have shot so many weddings to somewhat fast track my skills as a photographer.
 However, I knew that this type of wedding photography was not for me, nothing to do with the couples, or my work colleagues or the studio.
 I just knew that I wanted to be a real photographer that can create images that not just anybody can see, let alone capture.
 Now that is what I do.

 Photography equipment a documentary wedding photographer is likely to use

 I am a photographer that uses small and discreet cameras and lenses.
 Being discrete is an important part of getting close to the moments before they're gone, without putting people off with a big old camera.
 Nothing worse than a big old lens on a massive DSLR camera clicking away loudly right in your face, it's sure to tone down if not kill authentic moments.
-My small cameras allow me to be like a guest as it's very likely that some of your guests will have larger and louder cameras at your wedding.
+My small & almost silent cameras allow me to be like a guest and it's very likely that some of your guests will have larger and louder cameras at your wedding.
 For me this is great, I don't complain that other photographers are present as it allows me to go unnoticed more.
 Being unnoticed has a huge impact on the types of images you will get as will the types of lenses I use.
 I use the natural eye lenses on my cameras (28mm, 50mm).
 This basically means that I won't be using super zooms, or super wide angle lenses that see differently to that of the human eye, but rather using the lenses that offer the same angle of view that the human eye sees.
 No distortions with these lenses.
 These focal ranges (on prime lenses) are time tested because pretty much every photojournalist in the world uses these lenses to create imagery the world has to see and believe in.
 This is just another aspect of being a real documentary wedding photographer.
 The equipment a photographer might use is just a tool for the job, I have my tools and I can record the types of moments I see with the cameras and lenses I have.
 I'm not fascinated with new cameras as I don't believe they will improve me as a documentary wedding photographer.
 I improve with constant practice and studying, buying a new camera every year is just a distraction and will not improve a photographer, it will however improve the "mechanical" photographer I wrote about above.
 Painters don't become better by the brush they use, they become better by improving technique and with practice, the brush is just a tool.
 It's the same with a photographer.

 The details & portraits

 Even as a documentary wedding photographer a lot of my couples still want a few portraits taken.
 Nothing uber cheesy or in your face, and still authentic in the way you interact with each other, but the backdrop is my input and is chosen specifically for portraits.
 This is not being a documentary photographer, it’s being a portrait photographer, my style of portraits are very much environmentally influenced so they go hand in hand with your wedding story.
-I keep all portraits shorts, because as a documentary photographer I want to be documenting the events of your day for the majority of time.
+I keep all portraits sessions brief, in and out kinda think, because as a documentary photographer I want to be documenting the events of your day for the majority of time.
 I enjoy this aspect of weddings and engagements, and see it as a chance to create and artful scenes, only with you both in them.
 Take a look at my types of wedding portraits here.